piglex9/icetray3/README.md

    - PAID: Synapse X (https://x.synapse.to/)
    - FREE: Oxygen U (https://oxygenu.xyz/)

-other exploits will work, but you will recieve no support.
+other exploits might work, but you will recieve no support.

 💀 We ban cheaters.
 Don't cheat!